USS Saratoga (CVA-60)

-The Saratoga was more than 1,000 feet long and displaced 81,000 tons when full.
-The Saratoga and her other Forestal ships were the first to have angled flight decks and deck-edge elevators to make launching aircraft easier and more efficient.
+The Saratoga was more than 1,000 feet long and displaced 56,000 tons.
+The Saratoga and the other Forestal ships were the first to have angled flight decks and deck-edge elevators to make launching aircraft easier and more efficient.

 The USS Saratoga was first ordered, and her contract was awarded to the New York Naval Shipyard in 1952 to be a large aircraft carrier with the designation CVB-60.
 She was then reclassified as an attack aircraft carrier, CVA-60, and in the 1970s as a multi-purpose aircraft carrier, CV-60.